voicesauce/opensauce-python/README.md

     on the console if you don't have a `/dev/mixer`.
 You don't *need* a mixer for opensauce-python, so it is okay to ignore that message.

+2. Download Praat, if you don't already have it.
+On Linux, if you have trouble with the full featured Praat executable, you can download and use the "barren" version instead.
+The barren version lacks the GUI and other features, but those aren't needed for OpenSauce.

-2. Install Git, if you don't have it on your machine.
+3. Install Git, if you don't have it on your machine.
 See the official Git website for [recommendations on how to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-3. Finally, navigate to the directory where you want to download opensauce and clone this repository using Git.
+4. Finally, navigate to the directory where you want to download opensauce and clone this repository using Git.

         $ git clone https://github.com/voicesauce/opensauce-python.git

-4. To get updates to the software, use the `git pull` command inside the `opensauce-python` directory.
+5. To get updates to the software, use the `git pull` command inside the `opensauce-python` directory.

         $ git pull